Amputation compensation claims are very serious medical negligence claims made by patients.

 Step 2: Contact a specialist medical negligence solicitor

 Contact a specialist medical negligence solicitor who operates on a No Win No Fee basis and tell them what went wrong.
-The right solicitor will look at your case, see where the problem lies, and advise if you suffered amputation negligence.
+The right personal injury solicitor will look at your case, see where the problem lies, and advise if you suffered amputation negligence.

 The Medical Negligence Team also has a 100% Compensation Guarantee scheme, where you get all the money awarded in a negligence claim.

-You are the one who suffered medical negligence, and you should get all the money due for the suffering.
+You are the one who suffered medical negligence, and you should get all the financial compensation due for the suffering.

 Step 3: Your medical negligence solicitor obtains your medical records